 A temporary exhibition is on display in the Centre throughout the year.
 Each exhibition is based on a specific theme and lasts for 3 or 4 months.
 The themes are linked to our programmes of events and have included War and the Washburn Valley, Local Hostelries, Shaping the Valley and Sheep.
 Each exhibition is researched and devised by a different team of volunteers – and new recruits are always welcome!
 All the exhibition panels are added to the Centre’s archive.
 Visiting exhibitions are also included occasionally, in support of local organisations and activities.

-Information from past exhibitions is available from our Archive.
+In addtition to the current exhibition on the Centre walls, Information from past exhibitions is available from our Archive.
 We’ve been open since February 2011, and have displayed on average four exhibitions per year since then so there is a wealth of material stored.
 Access to the Archive is by arrangement.
+All the previous exhibition panels are available to view in our archive.
 For information on the Archive, please click here.

 Could you play a role?